dwrtc/dwrtc/docs/signaling.md

 ### Messaging Format

 The [Message] class uses a `type` as its discriminator.
 The availability of other fields depends on the `type`.
-This allows for a very flexible format that also ensures casting in a type-safe manner.
+This allows for a very flexible format that also ensures type-safe casting .

 Developers using DWRTC can define their own message types with the payload residing in the message body (see XXX)